 Richard Gossage was a 34 year old, married, Labourer from Sheffield, Tasmania when he enlisted at Claremont, Tasmania on 27th October, 1916 with the Australian Imperial Force (A.I.F.).
-His service number was 3325 & his religion was Church of England.
-His next of kin was listed as his wife - Mrs May Gossage, of Sheffield, Tasmania.
-Richard Gossage needed dental treatment & resigned Attestation Papers on 10th January, 1917.
+His religion was Church of England & his next of kin was listed as his wife - Mrs May Gossage, of Sheffield, Tasmania.
+Richard Gossage needed dental treatment & re-signed his Attestation Papers on 10th January, 1917.